 There has been an increasing number of works that computationally process speech transcriptions for detecting symptoms of schizophrenia.
 Specifically, measuring derailment and tangentiality has been addressed several times.
-For example, Elvevåg et al. [2007] analyzed transcribed interviews of inpatients with schizophrenia by calculating the semantic similarity between the response given the participants and the question that was asked by the interviewer.
-For similarity they used cosine similarity over the latent semantic analysis (LSA) vectors [Deerwester et al., 1990] calculated for each word, and summed across a sequence of words.
-Similarly, Bedi et al. [2015] use cosine similarity between pairs of consecutive sentences, each represented by the element-wise average vector of the individual words' LSA vectors, to measure coherence.
-Using this score they automatically predicted transition to psychosis with 100% accuracy.
-Iter et al. [2018] showed that removing some functional words from the transcriptions improves the efficiency of using cosine similarity over LSA vectors for measuring derailment and incoherence.
+For example, Elvevåg et al. (2007) analyzed transcribed interviews of inpatients with schizophrenia by calculating the semantic similarity between the response given the participants and the question that was asked by the interviewer.
+For similitude they used cosine similarity over the latent semantic analysis (LSA) vectors (Deerwester et al., 1990) calculated for each word, and summed across a sequence of words.
+Similarly, Bedi et al. (2015) use cosine similarity between pairs of consecutive sentences, each represented by the element-wise average vector of the individual words' LSA vectors, to measure coherence.
+Using this score they automatically predicted transition to psychosis with perfect accuracy.
+Iter et al. (2018) showed that removing some functional words from the transcriptions improves the efficiency of using cosine similarity over LSA vectors for measuring derailment and incoherence.

-This direction was developed further by Bar et al. [2019], who used fastText vectors [Bojanowski et al., 2016] to measure derailment in a study group that included 24 schizophrenia patients and 27 healthy controls, all native Hebrew speakers.
+This direction was developed further by Bar et al. (2019), who used fastText vectors (Bojanowski et al., 2016) to measure derailment in a study group that included 24 schizophrenia patients and 27 healthy controls, all native Hebrew speakers.
 Furthermore, they developed a new metric for measuring some aspects of incoherence, which compares the adjectives and adverbs that are used by patients to describe some nouns and verbs, respectively, with the ones used by the control group.
 As a final step, they used derailment and incoherence scores as features for training a classifier to separate the two study subgroups.
+In another work (Ziv et al., 2022) on the same study group, the authors used part-of-speech tags, lemma-to-token ratio, and some other morphological features, to perform a two-way classification for patients and controls.
+They report almost 90% accuracy.

-In this work, we study a similar group of Hebrew-speaking male schizophrenia patients and healthy controls; therefore, we use some of the same linguistic features suggested in that prior work to measure their contribution when combined with acoustic features.
+We study a similar group of Hebrew-speaking male schizophrenia patients and healthy controls.
+Therefore, we use some of the same textual features suggested in that prior work to measure their respective contributions when combined with acoustic features.